 The healthy caesar dressing is probably my favorite part.
 It is the perfect finishing touch made with Greek yogurt, lemon juice, pickle juice, and some seasonings.

 What is blackened salmon?

-Blackened salmon is a cooking method in which salmon is dry-rubbed with a blend of Cajun spices then pan-seared at high heat.
-It looks burned but trust me it’s not – the blackened color comes from the seasonings!
+Blackened salmon is a cooking method in which salmon is dry-rubbed with a blend of Cajun spices and then pan-seared at high heat.
+It looks burned, but trust me, it’s not – the blackened color comes from the seasonings!
 We use paprika, cumin, onion powder, garlic powder, and cayenne pepper.